-Cook rasam with drumstick and add the goodness in all the food in your plate.
-This recipe is great compliment with any main course.
+Cook rasam with a drumstick and add goodness to all the food on your plate.
+This recipe is great to complement any main course.

 48. Mustard Drumstick

-This drumstick recipe is specific to west Bengal and Jharkhad.
+This drumstick recipe is specific to West Bengal and Jharkhand.
 You can make a paste of mustard seed and tomato adding garlic to it.
-When the broth is cooked add drumsticks an make it tender.
-This a very healthy dish.
+When the broth is cooked add drumsticks and make it tender.
+This is a very healthy dish.

 49. Drumstick Leaves

-Drumstick leaves is equally nutritious and goof for diabetics.
-Just use the chopped leaves and cook with little oil and pinch of salt.
+Drumstick leaves is equally nutritious and a good Indian breakfast for diabetics.
+Just use the chopped leaves and cook with little oil and a pinch of salt.
 You are good to go with roti or rice.

 50. Drumstick Leaves with Moong Daal

-Add handful of drumsticks to the moong daal.
+Add a handful of drumsticks to the moong daal.
 Later heat oil and add garlic for tadka.

 Quinoa (pronounced keen-wah) is eaten and prepared just like any grain.
 However, it is not the same type of grain as we use generally.
-It is high in protein, low on the glycemic index, high in fiber, gluten-free and full of vitamins and minerals.
-There is nothing not to like about quinoa especially for healthy breakfast for diabetics.
+It is high in protein, low on the glycemic index, high in fiber, gluten-free, and full of vitamins and minerals.
+There is nothing not to like about quinoa, especially for a healthy breakfast for diabetics.